 No matter how you configure your office space to boost utilization, make sure to always start with installing modern, user-friendly meeting technology.

 How to measure and monitor these key meeting space utilization metrics

 Measuring, understanding, and optimizing meeting space utilization metrics isn’t just great for saving dough—it’s also great for boosting employee morale and productivity.

-Don’t squander all those saving by hiring a herd of data nerds to manually slice and dice your meeting metrics.
+Workplace utilization can help you save a ton of money by not having to hire a herd of data nerds to manually slice and dice your meeting metrics.

 Looking for a little more reassurance on exactly how useful data about your meeting rooms and organizational productivity could be?
 We got you.